What We Do

 Brooke manages Liberty’s team of prevention specialists who deliver domestic violence prevention education sessions to businesses, the education sector, community organisations and government agencies.

-In her capacity as People & Culture Manager, Brooke leads the ongoing development of Liberty’s team of domestic violence staff.
+In her capacity as Liberty’s People & Culture Manager, Brooke leads the ongoing development of Liberty’s team of domestic violence staff as well as organisational development, quality assurance and service excellence.

 Brooke is Chair of the Port Macquarie Domestic Violence Committee and sits on the DVNSW Advisory Group.